LotusLotus

 Introduction

-Although the Chinese Pure Land School has a line of 13 patriarchs, it has neither a guru-to-disciple lineage nor a centralized institution.
-Each patriarch has been recognized and honored posthumously for his achievement during his life and at death.
-Whether or not this School, without a living famous charismatic leader, can find its way into the consciousness of the West remains to be seen.
+Although the Pure Land School has neither a guru-to-disciple lineage nor a centralized institution, it does have a line of thirteen patriarchs, honored posthumously for their achievements and for their auspicious signs of rebirth in the Pure land.
+Whether or not this school, without a living famous charismatic leader, can find its way into the consciousness of the West remains to be seen.

 Study of Mahāyāna Sūtras

-Whichever Dharma Door one chooses to cultivate one's mind, it is essential to study the sūtras to enforce and reinforce one's faith, understanding, and endeavor.
+Whichever Dharma Door one chooses to train one’s mind, it is essential to study the sūtras to enforce and reinforce one’s faith, understanding, and endeavor.
 Furthermore, the Buddha, having foreseen the problems that students of the Dharma will encounter in this Dharma-ending age, has instructed us to follow, under all circumstances, the Four Dharmas to Rely Upon.
-Therefore, to insure the purity and correctness of understanding, with the trust that only the Buddha is totally correct in His Dharma, one needs to recite and study the sūtras online or in print.
+Therefore, to ensure the purity and correctness of understanding, with the trust that only the Buddha is completely correct in His Dharma, one needs to recite and study the sūtras online or in print.
 To do so is to receive the teachings and blessings from the Buddha, the only perfectly enlightened teacher in this age.
-Not subjected to the authorization and rules of exclusive sects and lineages, the Buddha, with unconditional lovingkindness and compassion, bestows His teachings and blessings upon all who are receptive.
+Subject to neither authorization nor regulation of exclusive sects and lineages, the Buddha, with unconditional lovingkindness and compassion, bestows His teachings and blessings upon all who are receptive.

 Reciting Mahāyāna Mantras in Sanskrit

 Mantras pronounced by Buddhas or Bodhisattvas are included in some sūtras, ceremonial practices, and mantra-only texts in the Chinese Canon.
-In the ancient past, Buddhist masters translated these mantras into Chinese by sound, based on pronunciations of the Chinese words of their time and location.
+In the ancient past, Buddhist masters translated these mantras into Chinese by sound, based on pronunciations of the Chinese words of their time and place.
 Different translators of the same mantra chose their own words.
 Now, modern scholars have painstakingly restored some of the mantras in the Buddhist Canon from Chinese back into Sanskrit.
 However, there are cases in which Sanskrit words are constructed, rather than restored, from Chinese pronunciations.
 Understandably, there is no guarantee of the absolute accuracy in the restored version of a mantra.
-Still, one should be confident that any version recited sincerely can be just as efficacious and powerful as another because a mantra is in tune with one's own Buddha mind.
-This is testified by Buddhist practitioners all over the world, who have been reciting mantras translated phonetically into their native languages from Sanskrit or another language.
-It is admirable that Western Buddhists, following their Eastern teachers, unflinchingly recite mantras in Romanized Chinese, Japanese, Korean, Tibetan, and so forth.
-This means that all Buddhists who know the English alphabet can learn to recite mantras in Romanized Sanskrit, thus uniting all in one universal tongue.
+Still, one should be confident that any version recited sincerely can be just as efficacious and powerful as another because a mantra is in tune with one’s own Buddha mind.
+This is testified by Buddhists worldwide, who have been reciting mantras translated phonetically into their native languages from Sanskrit or another language.
+It is admirable that Western Buddhists, following their Eastern teachers, unflinchingly recite mantras in romanized Chinese, Japanese, Korean, Tibetan, Vietnamese, and so forth.
+This means that anyone who knows the English alphabet can learn to recite Buddhist mantras in romanized Sanskrit, thus uniting all in one universal tongue.

-Mantras numbered 1, 2, 3, 6, 7, and 8 on this website are taken from Zhen Cang Fan Wen Zhou Ben (珍藏梵文咒本), which means the Precious Collection of Sanskrit Mantras, published by Mahāyāna Vihāra Press in Taiwan.
+Mantras 1, 2, 3, 6, 7, and 8 on this website are taken from Zhencang fanwen zhouben 珍藏梵文咒本, which means precious collection of Sanskrit mantras, published by Mahāyāna Vihāra Press in Taiwan.
 The mantras in this book are written in the Siddham script, with Roman letters as well as phonetic translations in Japanese and Chinese.
 Some of these mantras bear the text numbers in the Chinese Buddhist Canon.
-For example, the Buddha-Crown Superb Victory Dhāraṇī corresponds to Text no. 973, which is a ceremonial practice translated by Śubhakara-Siṁha (善無畏, 637-735 CE), who went to China in 716 CE, in the Tang Dynasty.
-This mantra in Text no. 973 is in Siddham, and its phonetic Chinese translation closely matches that in Text no. 967 but not that in Text no. 970.
+For example, the Buddha-Crown Superb Victory Dhāraṇī in that book corresponds to text 973, which is a ceremonial practice translated by Śubhakara-Siṁha (善無畏, 637–735), who went to China in 716, in the Tang Dynasty.
+This mantra in text 973 is in Siddham, and its phonetic Chinese translation closely matches that in text 967 but not that in text 970.

-Mantra numbered 5 is copied from Chua Boon Tuan's website.
-The mantra on the home page of this website and mantras numbered 4 and 9 are copied from the Digital Sanskrit Buddhist Canon posted on the website of the University of the West.
-Mantra numbered 10, the Great Compassion Mantra, is copied from Answers.com.
-Many words in this Mantra are different from those in the popular Chinese version.
-Mantra numbered 11 is the mantra in the well-known Heart Sutra.
-Finally, corrections of typographical or grammatical errors in the source texts of these ten mantras are highlighted in red.
+Mantra 5 is copied from Pang Huey Yong’s (彭偉洋) website.
+The mantra on the home page of this website and mantras 4 and 9 are copied from the website of the Digital Sanskrit Buddhist Canon posted by the University of the West, Rosemead, California.
+Mantra 10, the Great Compassion Mantra, is copied from Answers.com.
+Many words in this mantra are different from those in the popular Chinese version.
+Mantra 11 is the mantra in the well-known Heart Sūtra.
+Finally, corrections of typographical or grammatical errors in the source texts of these mantras are colored red.

 To follow an audio, you can access an audio-supported page, whether a Sanskrit pronunciation page or a mantra page, and minimize the Media Player window to see the text.
-The recording will continue to play if you have set the Media Player at the Repeat mode.
+The recording will continue to play if you have set the Media Player to Repeat mode.

 Saying Prayers Before and After Practice